How to Take Care of Granite Worktops, Wall Cladding & Flooring?

 Though granite is scratch-resistant to a large extent, avoid using sharp tools, like knives for cutting fruits and vegetables, directly on the worktop.
 Use a cutting board instead.
 Also, as a precautionary measure, spillages of staining foods should be addressed immediately before the stains can dry.
 The stains must be blotted first with an absorbent paper towel or cloth, before wiping with a wet cloth.
 Well sealed stones will repel almost every stain if cleaned immediately.

 In case the granite has been neglected for a long period, you’d have to invest in heavy duty cleaning.
-A strong degreaser will take care of most of the stains.
+A strong degreaser will take care of granite worktops from most of the stains.
 For the more persistent ones, a poultice —non-acidic, absorbent clay powder that soaks up the stains—can be used.
 A poultice might dull the shine of your stone.
 To restore back the shine, you would have to use marble polish.